publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1433.md

     (c) __Adopted children__

-        Subsections (a) and (b) of this section shall apply to a child adopted by a United States citizen parent if the child satisfies the requirements applicable to adopted children under [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1].
+        Subsections (a) and (b) shall apply to a child adopted by a United States citizen parent if the child satisfies the requirements applicable to adopted children under [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1].

     (d) __Children of Armed Forces members__